Skip to main content

 How the Fair Housing Act Combats Discrimination

-You heard a lot during Fair Housing Month about discriminatory practices in lending and the structural challenges that many borrowers face.
-We talked about how practices like redlining limited access to homes and discussed what it looks like to break those barriers to homeownership for diverse communities.
-One of the most significant actions taken to further Fair Housing, and the reason why April became Fair Housing Month, was the passage and the continued amending of the Fair Housing Act.
+You heard a lot during Fair Housing Month about discriminatory practices in lending and the structural challenges many borrowers face.
+Practices like redlining limited access to homes and discussed what it looks like to break those barriers to homeownership for diverse communities.
+One of the most significant actions taken to further Fair Housing, and why April became Fair Housing Month, was the passage and the continued amending of the Fair Housing Act.

 What is the Fair Housing Act?